LoopPerfect/buckaroo-docs/quickstart.rst

 Sample Program
 --------------

-Our example requires some C++ 14 features, so if your compiler does not enable it by default we will need to update the project's BUCK file.
+Our example requires some C++ 14 features, so if your compiler does not enable them by default we will need to update the project's BUCK file.

 Update BUCK to: